How Macmillan’s Holistic Needs Assessment helped Siobhan during breast cancer and redundancy

 How Siobhan is using her experience of cancer and mental illness to help improve care for others

-Siobhan’s cancer has gone and she is now recovering from her bipolar episode and supporting others to engage with Macmillan in her local area.
+Siobhan’s cancer has gone and she is now recovering from her bipolar episode while supporting others to engage with Macmillan in her local area and beyond.

 Siobhan has also been involved in developing services for people living with cancer who also have mental health conditions, either as a result of their cancer or as a pre-existing condition.
 She describes using her experience to help others in this way as “life-affirming”.